DIRECT BENEFICIARIES 15,000 spectators – all ages

 - 90,000 spectators family members – average family in settlements = 6 members

 - 45,000 people reached by communication and visibility activities

 Uganda, now, hosts more than 1.3 million refugees of which about 60% are children and receive simultaneous migratory emergency flows from South Sudan, the Democratic Republic of the Congo and Burundi.
 South Sudanese refugees are more than 800 thousand and the daily arrival rate remains high while arrivals from the DRC have increased during 2019.

 Refugees Project will be performed for 10 times in different refugee communities in northern Uganda and will use circus art as a social action tool.
 The method change the way people think and behave.
 It fascinates and engages the audience, concentrates the attention of viewers and actively draws them into a vivid and interesting experience.
 It is this ability to touch emotions that allow us to influence attitudes and unlock potential in a way that traditional education cannot.

-With a simple narration we’ll inform beneficiarie about water: its hygiene, the borehole’s management and how to store and use it properly.
-HIV/AIDS will be covered with the ABC approach – abstinence, be faithful and condoms – plus the importance of testing and following the ARV therapy.
+With a simple narration we’ll inform beneficiaries about water: its hygiene, the borehole’s management and how to store and use it properly.
+Also HIV/AIDS will be covered thanks to the ABC approach – Abstinence, Be faithful and Condoms – plus the importance of testing and following the ARV therapy.